Zhu-Aemon/macLab/README.md

 ## About AimGod

-Aimlab is developed because of the fact that there is no FPS aiming training app on macOS.
+AimGod is developed because of the fact that there is no FPS aiming training app on macOS.
 It is a light project designed for macOS users.
 You can train your aiming skills in AimGod using a mouse.
 Building with Unity, AimGod is a native Apple Silicon Application which can run at max fps on any Apple Silicon mac.

 ## Notes